koettet/Capstone-Project/starter_file/README.md

 ### Results
 *TODO*: What are the results you got with your model?
 What were the parameters of the model?
 How could you have improved it?

+The best model I got from my custom model witrh HyperDrive had an AUC weighted of 0.894.
+I could have tried other model than logistic regression.
+I also could have done a lot more runs than just 20 and experimented more with my parameter ranges given to HyperDrive.

 *TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.